 The Sant’Angelo in Spatha Church in Viterbo is one of the oldest churches in the city.
 For many years the tomb of the Bella Galliana was preserved inside this church, which is located between the Via Roma and the central Piazza del Plebiscito square.

 The address of the Chiesa di Sant’Angelo in Spatha is Piazza del Plebiscito – 01100 Viterbo.
 Opening hours: Unknown.

 History and description

 The Sant’Angelo in Spatha is a very old church, but it was completely rebuilt in the 18th century.
-It is dedicated to San Michele Arcangelo and the name Spatha derives from the family that bought the church in the 12th century.
+It is dedicated to San Michele Arcangelo.
+The name Spatha derives from the family that bought the church in the 12th century.

-The church was probably built between 1178 and 1188, but because of the many renovations hardly anything of the original structure remains.
+The church was probably built between 1178 and 1188, but because of the many renovations hardly anything is left of its original structure.

 The first version of the church, like many churches at the time, consisted of three naves ending in apses.